 About the President’s Advisory Council on Faith-based and Neighborhood Partnerships

-The President's Advisory Council on Faith-Based and Neighborhood Partnerships brings together leaders and experts in fields related to the work of faith-based and neighborhood organizations in order to make recommendations to government on how to improve partnerships.
-Each Council serves a one year term.
+The President's Advisory Council on Faith-Based and Neighborhood Partnerships brings together leaders and experts in fields related to the work of faith-based and neighborhood organizations in order to make recommendations to the Administration on how to improve the partnerships it forms to serve people in need.
 The Council is charged with:

-- Identify best practices and successful modes of delivering social services;
+- Identifying best practices and successful modes of delivering social services

-- Evaluate the need for improvements in the implementation and coordination of public policies relating to faith-based and neighborhood organizations; and
+- Evaluating the need for improvements in the implementation and coordination of public policies relating to faith-based and neighborhood organizations

 President's Advisory Council 2012

 The issue of trafficking in persons and modern day slavery has been the focus of the current Advisory Council on Faith-based and Neighborhood Partnerships in 2012 and 2013.
 Read the Council's April 2013 report on this subject, Building Partnerships to Eradicate Modern Day Slavery

 Current Members of the President's Advisory Council on Faith-Based and Neighborhood Partnerships: